 Are all DMPs free of charge?

-We’d always encourage you to choose a fee-free debt advice organisation.
-This way, all your money is going towards repaying your debts rather than on fees.
+We would always encourage you to choose a fee-free debt advice organisation.
+This way, all your money is going towards paying off your debts.

 Are all debts are included in a DMP?

 Unsecured debts will be included in your DMP.
-This includes things like personal loans, credit card debts and overdrafts.
+This includes:

-Can my creditors still contact me when I'm on a DMP?
+Can the people I owe still contact me when I am on a DMP?

 Can I change DMP provider?